Factbox: What we know about Boeing 737 MAX crash and what comes next

-(Reuters) - More than 300 Boeing 737 MAX 8 and MAX 9 passenger jets have been grounded worldwide after two fatal crashes in the past five months in Ethiopia and Indonesia killed nearly 350 people.
+(Reuters) - More than 300 Boeing 737 MAX jets have been grounded worldwide after two fatal crashes in the past five months in Ethiopia and Indonesia killed nearly 350 people.

 Investigators looking to uncover the causes must answer one of the biggest questions: Was the plane’s software to blame?